Sonadas21/YTSumAI/README.md

 3. **Use smaller models** for faster inference (trade-off: lower quality)
 4. **Pre-download frequently used videos** to skip download step

+## 🧠 Challenges Faced

+### 1. Context Window Limitations & Chunking
+One of the primary challenges was **summarizing transcripts** from long YouTube videos (e.g., >1 hour) with the **Llama 3.1 8B** model, which has a limited context window.
+Passing the entire transcript at once would result in token overflow errors.

+**Solution:** Implemented a **Map-Reduce summarization strategy**:
+- **Map:** Split the transcript into manageable 4000-token chunks with overlap to preserve context.
+- **Reduce:** Summarize each chunk independently, then combine and refine these partial summaries into a final coherent output.

+### 2. Offline Dependency Management
+Ensuring a strictly offline experience while keeping setup easy was difficult, particularly with **FFmpeg** (for audio) and **Ollama** (for LLMs).

+**Solution:**
+- Created detailed, OS-specific installation guides for FFmpeg.
+- Leveraged **Ollama's** self-contained architecture to handle model weights locally without complex Python environments (like PyTorch/Transformers) for the LLM part.
+- Used **Whisper's** automatic model downloading (on first run) to balance the "offline" requirement with initial ease of use.

+### 3. Balancing Inference Speed vs. Quality
+Running two heavy models (Whisper + Llama 3) locally on consumer hardware can be slow.

+**Solution:**
+- Selected **Whisper `base`** model as the default: it offers the best speed-to-accuracy ratio for clear YouTube audio.
+- Used **4-bit quantized** Llama 3.1 models via Ollama to drastically reduce RAM usage and increase inference speed without significant quality loss compared to fp16 models.

 ## 🔧 API Usage

 ### Endpoints